Adding annotations in Swift with PDFKit vs. Nutrient

 document.add(annotations: [inkAnnotation], options: nil)

 Again, this is an easy way to create an annotation.
-Here we create a PolyLineAnnotation from CGPoints and then customize the appearance before adding it to the document.
+Here, you create a PolyLineAnnotation from CGPoints and then customize the appearance before adding it to the document.

 Last but not least, why not create something a little more advanced, like a text form field?
 Its main purpose is to let users enter information on a PDF page.
-Unlike the free text annotation, which we talked about above, a text form field can be edited any time, even in PDFKit.
-So how do we create one?
+Unlike the free text annotation, a text form field can be edited any time, even in PDFKit.
+So how do you create one?

 let textFormField = PDFAnnotation(bounds: CGRect(x: 200, y: 400, width: 200, height: 50), forType: .widget, withProperties: nil)